flrs/sd_covid_dashboard/README.md

 and the associated [gke-tutorial GitHub repository](https://github.com/nkoson/gke-tutorial/tree/b2279e72dc65a4a62b9fec779135d48473a66e91).

 Niko's terraform templates help to build a small-scale Kubernetes cluster on Google Cloud that circumvents Google's default load balancer.
-In comparison to very small clusters, the load balancer often adds significant cost.
-The templates create a Kubernetes cluster with two nodes.
+For very small clusters, the default load balancer often adds significant cost.
+Niko's solution is much less costly and its performance aligns better with the low performance demands of a small cluster.
 The next section describes the Kubernetes infrastructure in more detail.

 For this project, Niko's terraform templates have been extended with a [Google Cloud SQL Postgres database](terraform/gke/database.tf) and some